“Form and Substance in the Law of Counterinsurgency Damages,” 41 Loyola Law Review 1455 (2008)

 Date of Authorship for this Version

 Witt, John F., "Form and Substance in the Law of Counterinsurgency Damages" (2008).
 Faculty Scholarship Series.
-Paper 366.
+366.